Creative Writing at Goddard

 Get Your MFA at Goddard

 Maybe you’ve got an idea for a novel you’re dying to write.
 Or you’re unsure how to start your memoir.
-Or maybe you’re hoping to find a way to tame the poems that seem to spring out of you when you least expect it.
-Whatever you’re writing, you’ll have the opportunity to hone your craft with the individualized guidance of faculty advisors who specialize in your genre.
+Perhaps you’re hoping to find a way to tame the poems that seem to spring from your mind when you least expect it.
+Whatever you’re writing, you’ll have the opportunity to hone your craft with the individualized guidance of published faculty advisors who specialize in your genre.
 Engage in an ongoing, semester-long dialogue with a novelist about structure, pacing, and plot.
-Dig into the language of poems you hadn’t read a month ago but now can’t imagine living without.
+Immerse yourself in the language of life-changing poems that you didn’t know existed a month ago.
 Or map your character arcs with a playwright whose latest work just opened to great acclaim.

-Every advisor in Goddard’s MFA program is a published writer actively working in his or her genre.
+Every advisor in Goddard’s MFA program is an accomplished writer actively working in his or her genre.
 They ask you questions about your craft that haven’t occurred to you, assign books that will feed and provoke your creativity, and guide you through the process of writing a manuscript-length thesis.
-Learn more about our faculty.
+They don’t want to make you write like they do.
+Rather, they’ll help you write more like yourself.

 Goddard students are truly extraordinary.
 The MFA Creative Writing program attracts a diverse student body from all over the country, and it’s not unusual for students to live and work overseas.
 In workshops, after-hours salons, during meals, after readings, and in long walks in the woods you’ll engage in lively discussions and forge friendships to last you long after graduation.

 As a student in the Goddard MFA Creative Writing program you’ll produce both creative and critical writing.
-Every three weeks you’ll submit a packet of your work to your advisor.
-This packet can contain a new chapter of your novel, a revision of a short story, poems you’re working on, an analysis of Herman Melville’s voice in Moby Dick, a reflective personal essay on an important event in your life, a long essay on the works of Elizabeth Bishop, new scenes from your screenplay—basically anything related to what you’re reading and your own writing process.
-You’ll also include a process letter detailing your artistic concerns, your epiphanies, and your increasingly sophisticated questions.
+Every three weeks during the semester you’ll submit a packet of your work to your advisor.
+This packet can contain a new chapter of your novel, a revision of a short story, poems, graphic novel scripts, a reflective personal essay, a long essay comparing literary works, new scenes from your screenplay—basically anything related to what you’re reading and your own writing process.
+You’ll also include a process letter detailing your artistic concerns and your increasingly sophisticated questions.

-When your advisor gets your packet, he or she puts on a pot of coffee and gets down to work, suggesting places to cut your story, highlighting a particularly excellent passage where you revealed a character in a whole new light, gently challenging your assumptions about a particular novel, proposing strategies to develop your work in ways you hadn’t imagined.
+When your advisor gets your packet, he or she puts on a pot of coffee and gets down to work.
+Your advisor will suggest places to trim down your story, highlight a particularly excellent passage where you revealed a character in a whole new light, gently challenge your arguments about the novel you just read, and propose strategies to develop your work in ways you hadn’t imagined.

 Teaching and Publishing

-Publishing is an important part of the writing life, and Goddard provides you an opportunity to experience the joys and challenges of editing with the student-run Pitkin Review literary journal.
-Publishing workshops are offered at every residency.
+Publishing is an important part of the writing life, and Goddard provides you an opportunity to experience the pleasures and challenges of editing with the student-run Pitkin Review literary journal.
+Publishing workshops are offered at every residency, and the faculty are happy to address questions about publishing.
 And be sure to check out our alumni publications page for books published by Goddard MFA graduates.

 Want to learn more?
 Contact our admissions office.
-They’ll be more than happy to answer your questions and provide more detailed information about the program.
+We will be more than happy to answer your questions and provide more detailed information about the program.

 Ready to apply?
 Apply now.